RamSailopal/Powershell-VistA-CPRS/README.md

     .\VistA-docker.ps1

+With no parameters/flags added, the script will attempt to install the neccesary dependancies and run the VistA EHR container

 ## Additional parameters

 The **action** flag will allow the docker container to be created, destroyed. recreated, as well as attaining the status